 Use technology.
 The American Bar Association recently released a free app for iPhone and Android that allows you to store an advance directive and other important documents on a smartphone.
 The app comes in two versions: the Lite version stores a PDF version of an advance healthcare directive and HIPAA form; the Pro version ($3.99) provides more functionality, including the ability to email documents.
 The app is called My HealthCare Wishes and is available from the iPhone App Store or on Google Play for Android devices.
 There are also online solutions like DocuBank.com that stores medical records and allows those to be accessed by medical professionals anywhere in the world.

 Add an ICE app to your child’s phone.
 Add an ICE (In Case of Emergency) app to the home page of your child’s phone that lists your contact information and also create an ICE listing in his or her phone contacts with this information.
 Your child is much more likely to always have their phone with them than to carry a printed card or document.

-For more information on protecting your family, contact my office by email at StrubLaw @gmail.com or phone at 732-743-5120 (leave a message if no immediate answer) to schedule a Family Wealth Planning Session – a time for us to sit down and talk about and identify the best ways for you to ensure the security of your loved ones, whether or not they are stepping up to legal independence.
-Come on in anytime this July – the month where we commemorate America’s independence – for a complimentary Family Wealth Planning Session (value $750), create a free healthcare directive for your young adult child, PLUS get a discount of 10% off complete plans (15% if you pay in full).
-This Independence Month discount is good from now through the end of July.
+For more information on protecting your family, contact my office at 732-743-5120 (leave a message if no immediate answer) to schedule a Family Wealth Planning Session – a time for us to sit down and talk about and identify the best ways for you to ensure the security of your loved ones, whether or not they are stepping up to legal independence.
+Come on in anytime this July (2014) – the month where we commemorate America’s independence – for a complimentary Family Wealth Planning Session (value $750), create a free healthcare directive for your young adult child, PLUS get a discount of 10% off complete plans (15% if you pay in full).
+This Independence Month discount is good from now through the end of July (2104).